A Yang-Mills Type Gauge Theory of Gravity and the Dark Matter Problem: Introduction

 \section{Introduction}

 In the past decades, many new discoveries in astronomy that might have something to do with gravity are coming in.
 For example, stellar objects at the spiral arms of galaxies are rotating at faster speeds than that can be explained by the Keplerian motions.
 To overcome this difficulty, people assume that some extra matter, not visible to us, is giving an extra pull on these stellar objects.
 Extra light deflections, as observed in the intergalactic gravitational lensing, are also ascribed to the existence of this extra matter.
 This is as known as the Dark Matter problem.
-An equally well known fact is that the Universe is accelerating in its expansion.
-This is in contrast to our expectation that the Universe should be decelerating, unless some extra energy is kept pumping into the Universe.
-This is the so called the Dark Energy problem

-The expected Keplerian motions of stellar objects in the galactic spiral arms and the expected decelerating expansion of the Universe are something that are predicted by solving the Einstein Field Equation of General Relativity under the visibly observed mass-energy distributions in the spiral galaxies and in the Universe.
-The deviations from these expectations are attributed to, by most people, the existence of dark matter and dark energy.
+The expected Keplerian motions of stellar objects in the galactic spiral arms are something that are predicted by solving the Einstein Field Equation of General Relativity under the visibly observed mass-energy distributions in the spiral galaxies.
+The deviations from these expectations are attributed to, by most people, the existence of dark matter.
 But it could well happen that the General Theory of Relativity is not sophisticated enough to explain all these observed phenomena in gravity.
 Here we are taking this point of view, and are proceeding to see if we can obtain an explanation of these anomalous astronomical phenomena by going beyond Einstein's General Theory of Relativity.